smallk/smallk.github.io/pages_documentation_tools.md

 	3. Compute a score for each of the two leaf nodes generated in step 2
 	4. Repeat until the desired number of leaf nodes has been generated

 Step 2 implements the details of the node splitting into child nodes.
 Outlier detection plays a crucial role in hierarchical clustering to generate a tree with well-balanced and meaningful clusters.
-To implement this, we have two additional parameters in step 2: trial_allowance and unbalanced.
+To implement this, we have two additional parameters in step 2: *trial_allowance* and *unbalanced*.

-The parameter trial_allowance is the number of times that the program will try to split a node into two meaningful clusters.
+The parameter *trial_allowance* is the number of times that the program will try to split a node into two meaningful clusters.
 In each trial, the program will check if one of the two generated leaf nodes is an outlier set.
 If the outlier set is detected, the program will delete the items in the outlier set from the node being split and continue to the next trial.
 If all the trials are finished and the program still cannot find two meaningful clusters for this node, all the deleted items are “recycled” and placed into this node again, and this node will be labeled as a “permanent leaf node” that cannot be picked in step 1 in later iterations.

-The parameter unbalanced is a threshold parameter to determine whether two generated leaf nodes are unbalanced.
+The parameter *unbalanced* is a threshold parameter to determine whether two generated leaf nodes are unbalanced.
 Suppose two potential leaf nodes L and R are generated from the selected node and L has fewer items than R. Let us denote the number of items in a node N as <span style="font-weight: bold;">&#124;N&#124;</span>.
-L and R are called unbalanced if
+L and R are called *unbalanced* if

 <p style="text-align: center; font-weight: bold;">|L| &lt; unbalanced * (|L|+|R|)</p>

 Note that if L and R are unbalanced, the potential node L with fewer items is not necessarily regarded as an outlier set.
 Please see the referenced paper for more details [[3](http://smallk.github.io/publications/)].

 Internally, NMF-RANK2 is applied to each leaf node to compute the score in step 3.
 The computed result matrices W and H in step 3 are cached so that we can avoid duplicate work in step 2 in later iterations.

-The score for each leaf node is based on a modified version of the NDCG (Normalized Discounted Cumulative Gain) measure, a common measure in the information retrieval community.
+The score for each leaf node is based on a modified version of the NDCG (*Normalized Discounted Cumulative Gain*) measure, a common measure in the information retrieval community.
 A leaf node is associated with a “topic vector”, and we can define “top terms” based on the topic vector.
 A leaf node will receive a high score if its top terms are a good combination of the top terms of its two potential children; otherwise it receives a low score.

 The hierclust application generates two output files.
 One file contains the assignments of documents to clusters.
 This file contains one integer for each document (column) of the original matrix.
 The integers are the cluster labels for that cluster that the document was assigned to.
 If the document could not be assigned to a cluster, a -1 will be entered into the file, indicating that the document is an outlier.